clojurists-together/clojuriststogether.org/content/news/2023/2023 Long Term Projects Mar Apr Updates.md

 In this post I'll give updates about open source I worked on during April 2023.
 To see previous OSS updates, go [here](https://blog.michielborkent.nl/tags/oss-updates.html).

 ### [Babashka-conf](https://babashka.org/conf/)
 Babashka-conf is happening June 10th in Berlin.
-Save the date and/or submit your babashka/clojure-related talk or workshop in the CfP!
+Save the date and/or submit your babashka/clojure-related talk or workshop in the CfP!<br>
+### Projects
 The following projects had updates in the last month.
 Note that only highlights are mentioned and not a full overview of all changes.
 See the project's changelogs for all changes.
 * [clj-kondo](https://github.com/clj-kondo/clj-kondo): static analyzer and linter for Clojure code that sparks joy.
     * [#1196](https://github.com/clj-kondo/clj-kondo/issues/1196): show language context in `.cljc` files with `:output {:langs true}`.
 See [docs](https://github.com/clj-kondo/clj-kondo/blob/master/doc/config.md#show-language-context-in-cljc-files).